2013 - 2014 Course Dates

 - Appreciate the theory of operation and servicing requirements of accelerators, multi-leaf collimators (MLCs) and accelerator-based imaging systems

-- Understand the safety issues related to accelerator servicing
+- Understand the safety and licensing issues related to accelerator servicing

 - Optimize dynamic beam delivery accuracy to improve accelerator performance